 Monero Mining Does Not Require an ASIC

 An ASIC (Application Specific Integrated Circuit) is a special type of hardware used for Bitcoin mining.
-An ASIC can cost anywhere in between $600 to $1000, which has made Bitcoin mining unattractive for anyone except professionals.
+An ASIC can cost anywhere between $600 to $1000, which has made Bitcoin mining unattractive for anyone except professionals.

 Fortunately, Monero mining doesn’t require you to purchase an ASIC.
 Instead, Monero mining can be carried out using your computer’s CPU/GPU.
-This has made Monero a good option for beginners and other people who don’t want to investment lots of money to start mining.
+This has made Monero a good option for beginners and other people who don’t want to invest lots of money to start mining.

 At the time of writing, there is a total of 15,829,795 XMR in circulation.
 This number will continue to increase until there are 18.4 million Monero coins in circulation.